Need more servings?

 - 2 cups cooked rice

 - Pat chicken pieces dry and place in a glass baking dish.
-Chicken pieces will brown better if they are not touching.
+Leave space between pieces.
+Chicken will brown better if the pieces are not touching.

 - Brush olive oil over the chicken and move the chicken around in the oil to coat each piece.
 Place the chicken in a preheated 350-degree oven to start cooking while you prepare the sauce.

-- Add the remaining olive oil (1-1.5 tablespoons) to a small pot and heat over low heat.
+- Add the remaining olive oil (1-1.5 tablespoons) into a small saucepan and heat over low heat.

 - Add the shallot, garlic, lemon juice, salt, pepper, and red chili flakes.
 Cook over low heat, stirring frequently for 5 minutes.

-- Remove pot from heat and let cool for 5 minutes.
+- Remove saucepan from heat and let cool for 5 minutes.

 - Add the honey and stir to combine.